OCTolyzer: Fully automatic toolkit for segmentation and feature extracting in optical coherence tomography and scanning laser ophthalmoscopy data: Methods

 \subsubsection{Macular B-scan}

-For macular OCT B-scans, Choroidalyzer automatically detects the fovea pixel coordinate if the scan is fovea-centred.
-For a user-specified, fovea-centred region of interest (RoI), we measure thickness (subfoveal and averaged over the RoI), area for all available layers, and choroidal vessel area and vascular index.
-Retinal layer segmentations are assumed to be available in the image metadata.
-Otherwise, retinal measurements are not made.
+For macular OCT B-scans, Choroidalyzer detects the fovea pixel coordinate for fovea-centred scans.
+For a user-defined, fovea-centred region of interest (RoI), OCTolyzer measures subfoveal and average thickness, area for all layers, choroidal vessel area, and choroidal vascular index (CVI).
+Retinal measurements require available segmentations in the file metadata; otherwise, they are excluded.

-We define the choroid as the space posterior to hyper-reflective Bruch's complex and anterior to the sclera.
-To account for choroidal curvature, thickness measurements are made by measuring a straight line micron distance between the upper and lower boundaries, locally perpendicular to the upper boundary.
-Retinal layer thicknesses by default are measured per A-scan, i.e. through measuring a vertical, straight line micron distance between upper and lower boundaries.
-Area measurements are the number of pixels within the RoI constituting the layer (or choroid vessel), converted into mm$^2$.
-Choroid vascular index is the ratio of vessel area to total choroid area in the RoI. \cref{fig:thickness_diagram} shows an exemplar OCT B-scan with the retina and choroid fully segmented (C), with thickness lines overlaid for the retina and choroid separately (D).
+The choroid is defined as the space posterior to hyper-reflective Bruch's complex and anterior to the sclera.
+Choroidal measurements account for choroidal curvature by defining RoIs perpendicular to the upper boundary, while retinal measurements define RoIs per A-scan, or vertically.
+Thus, choroid thickness is measured as the perpendicular distance between upper and lower boundaries, while retinal thickness is measured per A-scan as a vertical micron distance between upper and lower boundaries.
+Area is calculated as the pixel count within the RoI converted to mm$^2$, and choroidal vascular index as the ratio of choroid vessel area to total choroid area. \cref{fig:thickness_diagram} illustrates an OCT B-scan with segmented layers (C) and overlaid thickness lines for retina and choroid (D).